 Leave Third Bridge early and exit Moremi at North Gate.
 Ask about the detour to avoid driving through the Khwai River.
 A new log bridge has been built in the nearby village ‒ Tracks4Africa will help again here.
 Enter Chobe National Park and drive the long, sandy stretch to Savuti.
 Again, you’ll need to pay park fees at the gate and present proof of accommodation booking (about R150 pp and R62 per vehicle per day).
-Camping at Savuti costs R250 per person per night plus about R12 bed levy… and expect elephants. sklcamps.com
+Expect elephants. sklcamps.com

 Day 7 – 155km

 The road from Savuti is long and sandy with severe corrugations.
 The tar at Kachikau is a relief for a few kilometres until you enter the Chobe National Park again.
 Seeing the Chobe River for the first time is magnificent and the campsites at Ihaha were easily the most picturesque of the trip.
-Park fees of about R150 per person and about R60 per vehicle per day apply and camping costs about R220 per person per night.
 It’s easiest to book through Umkulu Safari and Canoe Trails.

 Day 8 – 39km